About

 Why We Are Here

-The Optics Lab exists to serve photographers and visual storytellers through a small set of connected efforts: a curated film program — including Film Picks, the Film Fridge, and Film Factory (coming soon) — alongside original prints, photobooks, and the Garage Gallery (coming soon), a public street-facing exhibition space in San Francisco's Inner Sunset.
+The Optics Lab exists to serve photographers and visual storytellers through a small set of connected efforts: a curated film program — including Film Picks, the Film Fridge, and Film Factory — alongside original prints, photobooks, and the Garage Gallery (coming soon), a public street-facing exhibition space in San Francisco's Inner Sunset.

 We believe in a slower, more intentional relationship with image-making — an appreciation for craft, for the physical object, and for the stories behind every photograph.